chalmerj/introcs-lecture-notes/devel/rst/gkt-syllabus.rst

    or the actual solution).
 -  The tools used to write programs.
 Feel free to ask questions on the programming environment you use and the use of the debugger.
--  The restrictions of Java syntax.
+-  The restrictions of C# syntax.

 **Questions?** Please contact me if you have questions about these groundrules or about anything else in the course.
 After class, by email,